b-acksla-sh/tasmota-polycab-hohm-lanre-16a-plug-SLV1910001/README.md

 ![](https://archive.5577.io/2307/polycab_16A-08.jpg)

-There are four heatstaked supports, each one needs to be cut away cleanly.
+There are four heat-staked supports, each one needs to be cut away cleanly.

 ![](https://archive.5577.io/2307/polycab_16A-09.jpg)